Program overview

 • Curator or Manager of Photography Gallery: Oversee exhibitions and manage gallery operations, showcasing photographic art.

-• Digital Effects Studio Employee: Work in post-production, applying digital effects to enhance images for various media.
+• Digital Effects Studio Employee: Work in post-production, creating visual effects for films and media.

-• Photo Editor: Edit and curate images for publications, ensuring high-quality visual content.
+• Photo Editor: Edit and enhance images for publications, ensuring they meet quality standards and artistic vision.

 • Self-Employed Professional Photographer: Operate an independent photography business, offering services for events, portraits, and commercial projects.